Happy day my friends. How about some Spring Table Decor ideas today?

 And once I got started, it seems I just couldn’t stop.

-This little plant is filling our front porch planters in nicely.
+This little plant is filling our spring front porch planters in nicely.

 And is just about perfect tucked into a little galvanized trough I keep on our breezeway.

-And, nestled in my Grandmother’s milk glass urns, the moss was the starting point for the decor on my dining room table decor.
+And, nestled in my Grandmother’s milk glass urns, this moss was the starting point for the moss decor on my dining room spring table decor ideas.

-Those moss-filled urns are just about perfect partners for the silver punch bowl my mom gave me, which is filled with ferns and reindeer moss.
+Those moss-filled urns are just about perfect partners for the silver punch bowl my mom gave me, which is filled with ferns and reindeer moss and makes a perfect spring centerpiece.

 I wanted to capitalize on that beautiful, mossy green in my spring table decor.